 by Reese Imhof

 Being married in medical school has its challenges along with its advantages.
 My wife Nicole and I had our wedding less than a year before I entered Mayo Clinic School of Medicine.
 We’ve known each other since our senior year of high school and we lived together in New York, where we are both from, before making the move out to Rochester, Minnesota.
-Nicole works at Mayo Clinic as a licensed clinical social worker, primarily working with child and adolescent patients.
+Nicole works at Mayo Clinic as a licensed clinical social worker, specializing in mental health and psychotherapy.
 Sharing the experience of being a part of the Mayo Clinic family has brought us closer during a time when being in a relationship sometimes feels quite difficult due to the demands of studying, class schedules, and other responsibilities that come along with medical school.

 Living with your spouse or partner in medical school is great because your support system is right there in the same household.
-I’m very fortunate that I have a wife who works from 8 AM to 5 PM and is able to take care of many of the household chores and responsibilities that I sometimes don’t have time to do.
+I’m very fortunate that I have a spouse who works more regular hours and is able to take care of many of the household chores and responsibilities that I sometimes don’t have time to do.
 Besides practical support such as cooking meals or making sure I have clean clothes on weeks when I have a very hectic schedule, the emotional support Nicole provides is a lifesaver during high stress periods of medical school.

 Successfully managing stress during my first year of medical school has been an ongoing process.
 Having a supportive spouse, who is there for me to talk to and always encourages me to keep doing my best, has been very important to me.
 I also find that having the commitment and bond of marriage has helped me and my wife get through times when I may not see her as often as I’d like to.
 That being said, it can also be challenging to focus on studying when we haven’t spent time together in a while.